Introduction

 Overview of Spray Paint Formulations

-- Latex Spray Paint:Ideal For: Indoor applications
+- Latex Spray Paint:Ideal For: Indoor projects

-- Characteristics: Durable finish, UV resistance
+- Characteristics: Durable finish, UV protection

 - Oil-Based Spray Paint:Ideal For: High-durability needs